The following divisions and units make up the Fairhaven Police Department:

 Six officers are assigned to the Marine Unit.

-The unit is commanded by Sgt.
+The unit is commanded by Capt.
 Michael Botelho and includes

-Detective Sergeant Matthew Botelho, Detectives Marc Darmofal and Scott Gordon and Patrol Officer Kevin Chasse.
+Detective Sergeant Matthew Botelho, Sergeant Scott Gordon, Detective Marc Darmofal and Patrol Officer Kevin Chasse.
 Chief Michael Myers is also part of the Marine Unit.
 All members of the Marine Unit are proud to hold Coast Guard certified Captain’s Licenses.

 The boat is used for routine harbor and shoreline patrols during the summer months as well as for search, rescue and recovery operations when called upon.
 Fairhaven has over 17 miles of coast line and the Marine Unit works closely with surrounding jurisdictions including the United States Coast Guard, Mattapoisett, New Bedford, Dartmouth and the Buzzards Bay Task Force, as well as the Fairhaven Fire Department and the Fairhaven Harbor Master to enforce local waterway laws and regulations.